Exafunction/codeium-sublime/README.md

 ## 🚀 Getting started

-1. Install the Codeium package
+1. Add the `Codeium.sublime-package` file to your `Packages` directory.

 2. Run the command `Codeium: Sign In` and follow the instructions